 The longer you diet the more your hormone levels will drop.
 The steeper your calorie deficit the worse the hormonal drop can be.

-If you need to lose weight, that’s obviously a priority since high levels of body fat tends to mean higher than average estrogen levels, so losing weight itself will help testosterone levels.
+If you need to lose weight, that’s obviously a priority since high levels of body fat tend to mean higher than average estrogen levels, so losing weight itself will help testosterone levels.

 But, to avoid the negative hormonal response to dieting use short bursts of dieting separated by diet breaks to allow your body to recover.